 At the end of this online enduring material, participants should be able to:

-- Show the importance of developing individualized treatment plans for MDD patients that is driven by data, evidence-based guidelines and patient input
+Show the importance of developing individualized treatment plans for MDD patients that are driven by data, evidence-based guidelines, and patient input

 AMA PRA Category 1 Credit(s)TM